apache/mesos/docs/maintenance.md

 * New offers from the affected agents will also include the additional unavailability data.

-With this additional information, frameworks should perform scheduling in a maintenance-aware fashion.
-Inverse offers communicate the frameworks' ability to conform to the maintenance schedule.
+Frameworks should use this additional information to schedule tasks in a maintenance-aware fashion.
+Exactly how to do this depends on the design requirements of each scheduler, but tasks should typically be scheduled in a way that maximizes utilization but that also attempts to vacate machines before that machine's advertised unavailability period occurs.
+A scheduler might choose to place long-running tasks on machines with no unavailability, or failing that, on machines whose unavailability is the furthest away.

+How a framework responds to an inverse offer indicates its ability to conform to the maintenance schedule.
+Accepting an inverse offer communicates that the framework is okay with the current maintenance schedule, given the current state of the framework's resources.
+The master and operator should interpret acceptance as a best-effort promise by the framework to free all the resources contained in the inverse offer before the start of the unavailability interval.
+Declining an inverse offer is an advisory notice to the operator that the framework is unable or unlikely to meet to the maintenance schedule.

 For example:

-* A framework with long-running tasks may choose agents with no unavailability or with unavailability further in the future.
-* A datastore may choose to start a new replica if one of its agents is scheduled for maintenance or decommissioning.
-If the datastore can reasonably copy data into a new agent before maintenance, it would accept any inverse offers.
-Otherwise, it would decline them.
+* A data store may choose to start a new replica if one of its agents is scheduled for maintenance.
+The data store should accept an inverse offer if it can reasonably copy the data on the machine to a new host before the unavailability interval described in the inverse offer begins.
+Otherwise, the data store should decline the offer.
 * A stateful task on an agent with an impending unavailability may be migrated to another available agent.
 If the framework has sufficient resources to do so, it would accept any inverse offers.
 Otherwise, it would decline them.

-Accepting an inverse offer indicates that the framework is okay with the maintenance schedule as it currently stands, given the current state of the framework's resources.
-The master and operator should perceive acceptance as a best-effort promise by the framework to free all the resources contained in the inverse offer by the start of the unavailability interval.
-An inverse offer may also be rejected if the framework is unable to conform to the maintenance schedule.

 A framework can use a filter to control when it wants to be contacted again with an inverse offer.
 This is useful since future circumstances may change